mostafaseyfi/admin-dashboard/README.md

-This project is a modern and responsive Admin Dashboard built for easy system monitoring and control.
+This admin dashboard is a modern and user-friendly panel designed for complete system monitoring and control.
+Featuring a minimal and responsive design, it provides quick access to key sections such as:

+     .Real-time statistics and reports (with graphical charts) .User, product, and order management
+     .System settings and security
+     .Notifications and activity logs

 ![admin-dahboard ](https://github.com/user-attachments/assets/8ef17164-f155-4ca5-8728-2bb2e2b8dd50)